 Life jackets (PFDs) are required by law.

-Helmets are highly recommended for all outfitted boats.
-They are required in whitewater.
+Helmets are required in whitewater.

 Boats, gear and clothing must be appropriate for the expected conditions.

 Specifically, you are solely responsible for these decisions at all times:

 - The decision to go on any trip.

 - The decision to put-in the selected river (which may not be the scheduled river)

 under conditions existing at the time of the put-in.

 - The decision as to what equipment to take with you.